Seven Management and Planning Tools

 A Tree Diagram (also referred to as a systematic diagram) is a systematic method to outline all the details needed to complete a given objective or process.
 It is used to break down broad categories or complex processes into minute details allowing you to examine the finer details.

 The Tree Diagram is an orderly structure similar to an organization chart or family tree diagram.
-It helps in a process by graphically breaking down complex processes to smaller levels of detail.
+It helps in understanding a process by graphically breaking down complex processes to smaller levels of detail.

 Interrelationship Diagram